Entries linking to misapply

 Productive as word-forming element in Old English (as in mislæran "to give bad advice, teach amiss").
 In 14c.-16c. in a few verbs its sense began to be felt as "unfavorably," and it came to be used as an intensive prefix with words already expressing negative feeling (as in misdoubt).
 Practically a separate word in Old and early Middle English (and often written as such).
 Old English also had an adjective (mislic "diverse, unlike, various") and an adverb (mislice "in various directions, wrongly, astray") derived from it, corresponding to German misslich (adj.).
 It has become confused with mis- (2).

 late 14c., "join or combine (with); attach (to something), adhere," from Old French aploiier "apply, use, attach" (12c., Modern French appliquer), from Latin applicare "attach to, join, connect;" figuratively, "devote (oneself) to, give attention," from ad "to" (see ad-) + plicare "fold" (from PIE root *plek- "to plait").

 The etymological sense is "bring things in contact with one another."
 In English, from c.
-1400 as "use or employ" something for a certain purpose;" from early 15c. of lotions, plasters, etc., "place in contact with the body," also, of one's mental powers or faculties, "put to work at a task or pursuit."
-Meaning "seek a job by submitting an application for one" is from 1851.
+1400 as "use or employ" something for a certain purpose."
+From early 15c. in reference to lotions, plasters, etc., "place in contact with the body," also, of one's mental powers or faculties, "put to work at a task or pursuit."
+The meaning "seek a job by submitting an application for one" is from 1851.
 A by-form applicate is recorded from 1530s.
 Related: Applied; applying.